GurpreetSingh97/Earthquake-Alerter/README.md

 <img src="https://github.com/GurpreetSingh97/TheEarthquakeAndroidApp/blob/master/screenshots/website.png" alt="Image1" width="200" height="350">

+# How to run the app:
-Download the [TheEarthquakeApp.apk](https://github.com/GurpreetSingh97/TheEarthquakeAndroidApp/tree/master/apkFile) file and run it either on an emulator or an android phone.
+Download the [TheEarthquakeApp.apk](https://github.com/GurpreetSingh97/TheEarthquakeAndroidApp/tree/master/apkFile) file on an android phone and install it.
+OR
+Click on the following [link](https://appetize.io/app/pda6cr3t8p58w6zcguk3j04fq8?device=nexus5&osVersion=8.1&scale=75) to run the app in a virtual emulator.